Six people at a table holding their mobile phones.

 The world’s rarest mineral resources are in your hands.

-A growing demand for electronic devices is putting pressure on supply chains and the planet.
+There’s an ever-growing demand for electronic devices and it’s putting pressure on supply chains and the planet.
 Our insatiable appetite for the latest technology comes at a price.

-Prof Richard Herrington, Head of Earth Sciences at the Museum, invites us all to take a critical look at the gadgets we love and the vital materials they are made of.
+Professor Richard Herrington, who leads research into ‘Resourcing the Green Economy’ at the Natural History Museum, invites us all to take a critical look at the gadgets we love and appreciate the vital materials they’re made of.

-'I think most people do not have any idea of the range and scale of metals and minerals that are used to make electronics,' says Richard.
-'We've found use for them in computers, cars and all kinds of machinery - it's technology that we didn't have 15 or 20 years ago that we now take for granted.
+“I think most people don’t have any idea of the range and scale of metals and minerals that are used to make electronics,” says Richard.
+“We’ve found use for them in computers, cars and all kinds of machinery – it’s technology that we didn’t have 15 or 20 years ago that we now take for granted.”

-'It is really important that we all understand where the raw materials come from, that metals and minerals are in the Earth where nature puts them.
-They don't come from a factory, and the supply is dispersed around the world where sometimes business and environmental practices aren't the best.'
+“It’s really important that we all understand where the raw materials come from, that metals and minerals are in Earth where nature puts them.
+They don’t come from a factory and the supply is dispersed around the world where sometimes business and environmental practices aren’t the best.”

 Metals and minerals for green technologies

-We don't just need these materials for our phones.
-We also need them to make technology that will help the Earth become a cleaner, greener place.
+We don’t just need these materials for our phones.
+We also need precious metals and minerals to make technology that’ll help us make Earth a cleaner, greener place.

-Richard says, 'We all acknowledge that we need to stop burning carbon for our energy.
-Alternatives like wind turbines, solar panels, hydro-electric dams and electric cars call for new technologies that also demand metals and other materials.'
+“We all acknowledge that we need to stop burning carbon for our energy.
+Alternatives like wind turbines, solar panels, hydro-electric dams and electric cars call for new technologies that also demand metals and other materials,” says Richard.

-Green technologies such as electric vehicles and wind turbines require metals for wiring, batteries and components including copper, lithium, cobalt, manganese, nickel and graphite.
-Solar panels will also call for metals such as tellurium and silicon for the solar cells that turn sunlight into electricity.
+Green technologies, such as electric vehicles and wind turbines, require metals for wiring, batteries and components including copper, lithium, cobalt, manganese, nickel and graphite.
+Solar panels also call for metals such as tellurium and silicon for the solar cells that turn sunlight into electricity.

-'We are expanding the amounts that we need of these materials, and there is still a question around whether we can get enough in time to implement the changes we've promised for the planet.'
+“We’re expanding the amounts that we need of these materials, and there’s still a question around whether we can get enough in time to implement the changes we’ve promised for the planet.”

 Which minerals are in your mobile?